Which titles are protected?

 - Who you work with, and who your work is not right for.
 The second builds more trust than the first.

-- Your fee and the self-pay setup: paid privately, invoice after each session.
+- Your fee and the self-pay setup: paid privately, and how you invoice.

 Wording: safe vs. risky